Hamiltonian formulation of the quasineutral Vlasov-Poisson system: The magnetized quasineutral Vlasov-Poisson system

 Here $f = f(\bm{q},\bm{v})$ denotes the single-electron phase space density and $\varphi = \varphi(\bm{q})$ denotes the electrostatic potential.
 The electron charge and mass are given by $q_e = -e$ and $m_e$, respectively, while the permittivity of free space is $\epsilon_0$.
 In the Poisson equation,

 represents the uniform neutralizing charge density for a background ion population.
 The spatial domain $Q\ni \bm{q} = (x,y)$ is assumed doubly-periodic, with period lengths $2\pi L_0$ in each of the $x$- and $y$-directions.
-The velocity domain is $\mathbb{R}^2\ni \bm{v} = (v_x,v_y)$.
-The skew-symmetric matrix $\mathbb{J}$, defined according to

-represents a counterclockwise $\pi/2$ rotation and $\Delta= \partial_x^2 + \partial_y^2$ denotes the usual Laplace operator.
+The symbol $\Delta= \partial_x^2 + \partial_y^2$ denotes the usual Laplace operator.
 With the chosen boundary conditions (doubly-periodic), the solution $\varphi$ of Poisson's equation is unique modulo constants.
 In all that follows the constant is fixed by requiring that the mean electrostatic potential vanishes, $\int\varphi d\bm{q} = 0$.

-A dimensionless scaling of the Vlasov-Poisson system may be formulated as follows.
+A dimensionless scaling of the VP system may be formulated as follows.
 Let $v_0$, $T_0$, $n_0$, $B_0$, and $\varphi_0$ denote characteristic velocity, time, electron density, magnetic field, and electrostatic potential, respectively.
 Introduce dimensionless field variables using the substitutions

 and dimensionless independent variables using